daniel-rusu/pods4k/immutable-arrays/README.md

 fun promoteManagers(managers: ImmutableArray<Manager>) {
     managers.forEach { increaseSalaryFor(it) }

-    // This works!
-ImmutableArray<Manager> is a subtype of ImmutableArray<Person>
+    // ✅ ImmutableArray<Manager> is a subtype of ImmutableArray<Person>
     notifyPeople(managers, "You got a raise!")
 }